How to Stop Sweaty Hands in Australia – What Works & What Doesn’t

 The Process

-- Small injections of botulinum toxin into the palms
+- Small injectables delivered to targeted areas of the palms

 - Temporarily blocks nerve signals to sweat glands